 Fudgy texture, well balanced, never bitey flavor, Essex selected Comté has a buttery, hazelnut taste that grows on the tongue.
 It finishes with a wave of cream that slowly expands to fill your entire mouth.
 A comic's comic, a writer's writer, this is a cheesemonger's cheese.
 I could eat it every day.

 Consistently delicious, this is Brad's favorite cheese, too.
 One of the most complex and fulfilling cheeses you can buy, it eats like a meal.
-Our current wheel was made in August 2014.
-It's particularly bright and has a lusciously creamy texture.
+Our current wheel was made in September 2014.
+It's got big, brothy, savory flavor and has a lusciously creamy texture.

 " ...looks like silk and dissolves smoothly on the tongue."